1crowie1/tut10G3_isdm/report.md

 Assumptions:

-Assumptions, within the analysis of a potential business systems,  allow for the conversion and essential 'filling in the gaps' when translating from presented business processes to technical terminology that can be further broken down and developed.
-Assumptions
+Assumptions, within the analysis of a potential business systems,  allow for the conversion and 'filling in the gaps' when translating from presented business processes to technical terminology that can be further broken down and developed.
+Assumptions result in a complete picture of a system without all its components being specifically depicted.
+This must be further checked with the client to ensure that any assumptions made do not contridict their intentions for the system.
+The assumptions made within the analysis of theTravel company brief include:

 Profiler Tool is developed enough for the uses of the business